Acetazolamide tablets (formerly Diamox) for altitude sickness, forced acclimatisation and altitude sleep disturbance.

 - For the treatment of mild early acute mountain sickness (headache, fatigue, light headedness, difficulty with sleep): Acetazolamide 250mg (one tablet) twice daily until symptoms resolve, when planned ascent can be resumed.

-- Where rapid ascent without proper acclimatisation cannot be avoided: Acetazolamide 250mg (one tablet) twice daily, started the day before ascent or as soon as possible after starting to ascend and continue for 2-3 days after final altitude is reached.
+- Where rapid ascent without proper acclimatisation cannot be avoided: Acetazolamide 125mg (half a tablet) twice daily, started the day before ascent or as soon as possible after starting to ascend and continue for 2-3 days after final altitude is reached.

 - For disturbed breathing pattern during sleep: Acetazolamide 125mg (half a tablet) twice daily.
 Continue until descent to an altitude where sleep is no longer a problem.
 Acetazolamide is not a sedative.